 David served six years as the State President of the Illinois Pilots Association and four years as President of the local Champaign area chapter.
 The local chapter is how he met Lifeline Pilots’ founder, Wanda Whitsitt.
 That meeting led David to assisting Wanda for 2 years in the planning of the Lifeline Pilots fund raiser, called Plane Fun Day.
 He then chaired the committee for Plane Fun Day for the following three years.
 Plane Fun Day raised over $73,000, which allowed Lifeline Pilots to have a paid mission coordinator.
 In 1993, he became a director of the Military Aviation Hall of Fame of Illinois and has served as president since 2007.
 He is also voting delegate for the civilian counterpart Illinois Aviation Hall of Fame of which Wanda Whitsitt was inducted into in 1986.
 For the 26 years, David has organized the annual IFR/VFR Safety Seminar held in central Illinois.
 He was a board member of the United States Pilots Association for 7 years.
 Besides aviation, he enjoys pistol shooting and University of Illinois Football and Basketball events.

-Originally from Eureka, IL, Stacy Crabtree now practices as an attorney with Heyl, Royster, Voelker & Allen out of Peoria.
-Stacy’s clients include businesses, nonprofits, and government entities.
-She has served in leadership roles with the Peoria County Bar Association and Greater Peoria Claims Association and is a columnist for IDC Quarterly magazine in which she addresses recent court decisions.
-Stacy is also active with the Peoria Chamber of Commerce Community Leadership School and Elevate Church in Morton, IL.
+Originally from Eureka, IL, Stacy Crabtree currently serves as in-house attorney for Caterpillar Inc. in Peoria, IL.
+Prior to joining Caterpillar, Stacy practiced with the law firm Heyl, Royster, Voelker & Allen where her clients included businesses, nonprofits, and government entities.
+She has served in leadership roles with the Peoria County Bar Association, Greater Peoria Claims Association, and the the Peoria Chamber of Commerce Community Leadership School.
+Stacy is a member of the Illinois State Bar Association Assembly, is a columnist for IDC Quarterly magazine, and frequently volunteers at Elevate Church in Morton, IL and through Caterpillar's Street Law program, teaching high school students about legal topics.
 She enjoys spending time with her husband, Ron, and son, Landon, in her spare time.

 Bonita Springs, FL